Wonchang0314/Wonchang0314/README.md

 🌱 I'm currently learning to grow as a professional front-end developer in a startup team.

-🌱 I enjoy trouble shooting and solving issues.
+🌱 I enjoy trouble shooting.

 📫 How to reach me: andrew0314@naver.com